-CATS 638 Creative Process in Clinical Practice for Creative Arts Therapists (3 credits) Students explore the value of the creative process as a model for therapeutic intervention for both the client and the therapist.
-Students engage in creative projects and monitor their own creative process.
-Through readings, discussion, and creative experiences with different mediums, students learn to articulate and evaluate clinical practice within a creative process framework.
-CATS 639 Interdisciplinary Topics: Cross-cultural Issues in the Creative Arts Therapies (1 credit) This course involves a multi-modal inquiry of cross-cultural issues.
-Students explore problems and opportunities arising in clinical practice within an environment of cultural diversity.
-Approaches used in the exploration of the topic emphasize the integration of the arts.
+CATS 638 Creative Process in Clinical Practice for Creative Arts Therapists (3 credits) This course provides experiential learning in the clinical application of creative projection techniques through a methodology based on exploring character in myth and fairy tale.
+The creative process is examined through readings, discussions, masks, movement, music and drama.
+CATS 639 Interdisciplinary Topics: Cross-cultural Competence in the Creative Arts Therapies (1 credit) This course presents cross-cultural competence as an ethical obligation, providing an overview of multicultural counselling theory.
+Students explore challenges and opportunities arising in creative arts therapies clinical practice within an environment of cultural diversity as it relates to both the therapist and the client.
 CATS 640 Studio Media and Practice for Creative Arts Therapists (3 credits) Students develop skills with a variety of studio media and processes in their own creative arts discipline, while experiencing the media and creative process of an allied discipline.
 Commonalities and factors unique to each are examined for their potential in interdisciplinary practice.
-CATS 641 Interdisciplinary Topics: Ethics in Clinical Practice in the Creative Arts Therapies (1 credit) This course covers ethical standards for clinical practice in the creative arts therapies and ethical guidelines for mental health counselors, as established by professional organizations.
-Students learn about ethical decision-making through readings and role-play.
-Note: Students who have received credit for CATS 642 may not take this course for credit.
-CATS 643 Interdisciplinary Topics: Ethics in Research in the Creative Arts Therapies (1 credit) This course covers ethical standards for research in the creative arts therapies and ethical guidelines for mental health counsellors, as established by professional organizations.
-Students learn about ethical decision-making through readings and role-play.
-Note: Students who have received credit for CATS 642 may not take this course for credit.
+CATS 641 Interdisciplinary Topics: Ethics in Clinical Practice in the Creative Arts Therapies (1 credit) This course covers ethical standards and requirements for clinical practice as established by both professional mental health and creative arts therapies associations.
+Students become familiar with expectations of professional and personal conduct as well as models for ethical decision-making.
+Students also gain an understanding of their personal value systems in relation to their work as creative arts therapists and how those values may inform ethical decision-making within their clinical practice.
+CATS 643 Interdisciplinary Topics: Ethics in Research in the Creative Arts Therapies (1 credit) This course covers ethical standards and requirements for research as established by both professional mental health and creative arts therapies associations.
+Students become familiar with expectations of professional and personal conduct with respect to research in the field, including research protocols for both the Department of Creative Arts Therapies and Concordia University.
 CATS 645 Family Systems and the Creative Arts Therapies (3 credits) Family systems theory is introduced and specific theories and practices of family therapy are considered.
 Indications for the use of family therapy and its integration with the creative arts therapies are explored, as are specific methods of assessment and intervention.
 CATS 689 Research Paper (9 credits) Prerequisite: CATS 691.